-Christopher W. Boyle assists clients with environmental law and land use matters, with a focus on mergers, acquisitions and divestitures, land development, brownfields development, regulatory compliance and enforcement.
+Christopher W. Boyle assists clients with environmental law and land use matters, with a focus on mergers, acquisitions and divestitures, land development, brownfields development, regulatory compliance, OSHA and enforcement.
 He was formerly a practicing licensed Professional Civil Engineer and currently is chair of the firm’s Environment and Energy Group.

 Chris evaluates environmental liabilities and helps quantify the risks associated with corporate, real estate and financing transactions.
 For a single-site property deal, private equity platforms, multimillion-dollar brownfield developments or multibillion-dollar international manufacturing transactions, Chris assists clients in developing and implementing the appropriate scope of environmental due diligence for both divestitures and acquisitions.
 He counsels clients on the structuring of deals, preparing transactional documents, allocating business risks, negotiating insurance policies and matters related to post-closure environmental compliance, investigations and remedial activities.
 Chris works in Pennsylvania’s Marcellus Shale play negotiating contracts to support drilling and transmission lines and negotiates gas leases.
 Where appropriate, he negotiates with the federal and state agencies to secure liability protections and funding related to brownfields redevelopments.
 Chris has experience obtaining funding from the U.S. Environmental Protection Agency's Innovative Technology Risk Sharing Program, potentially saving clients and insurers millions of dollars in cleanup costs.